-- 1. If it is readily apparent that the animal is used by the person for reasons relating to his or her disability; or - 2.
-If the person provides a letter from a physician or nurse confirming that the person requires the animal for reasons relating to the disability." - Support Person is defined as prescribed in the Accessibility Standards for Customer Service, O. Reg.
+- It is readily apparent that the animal is used by the person for reasons relating to his or her disability, or - If the person provides a letter from a physician or nurse confirming that that person requires the animal for reasons relating to the disability.

+Support Person - is defined as prescribed in section 4(8) of the Accessibility Standards for Customer Service, O. Reg.
 429/07, as follows: "A support person means, in relation to a person with a disability, another person who accompanies him or her in order to help with communication, mobility, personal care or medical needs or with access to goods or services."